Last updated: Jun 16, 2022

 The Issued Share Capital of a Company is the total number of shares issued to a Shareholder.
 The value of these shares represents the liability of the Shareholder to the company.
 It is good practice to keep this figure low, typically €100 worth of shares in total, to minimise your exposure to the company.
 You can learn more about Shares and Shareholders by reading our Shareholder guidance article.

 A lot of people do not think about registering their company for tax once it is set up, but every company needs to register for Corporation Tax within 30 days of commencing to trade.
-If you set up your company through Incorpro, then we will register your company for tax free of charge.
+If you set up your company through Incorpro, then we will register your company for Corporation Tax, Domestic VAT and Payroll Tax free of charge.

 If you have an existing company and would like Incorpro to register your company for taxes see our Tax and VAT Registration service.